JamesHMcKay/jamesmckay-personal-a7bb4/index.md

           The RiverGuide is contains the only single source for all river flow and rainfall data in New Zealand, with over 1000 live gauges.
-It also features recreational data for white water kayaking, with interactive features for editing content and logging activities.
+It also features recreational guides with interactive features for editing content and logging activities.
         image: images/RiverWikiLogo.png
         image_position: left
         image_width: twenty-five